worldofmarcus/project-portfolio-3/README.md

 </details><br/>

 ### Show Total Value Of Collection
-The show total value function calculate the sum of column *value*, prints out the sum to the user and then prints out the main menu.
+The show total value function calculate the sum of the column *value*, prints out the sum to the user and then prints out the main menu.

 <details><summary><b>Show Total Value Of Collection</b></summary>